bright/bright.github.io/_posts/2016-3-31-fast-way-to-connect-web-proxy.md

 ---
 layout: post
-title: Fast way to connect to the web proxy
+title: A fast way to connect to the web proxy
 tags: android
 comments: true
 author: mateuszklimek
 ---

-Configuration Android device to connect to web proxy running on development build machine is tedious.
+Configuring Android device to connect to a web proxy running on development build machine is tedious.
 You have to make the same steps over and over again on every device you want to debug *HTTP* traffic.<br/ >
 It goes like this:<br/>